TT Talk - Forwarder's Cargo Receipts: what role are Forwarders taking?

 It is usual practice for forwarders in China to be asked to issue Forwarder’s Cargo Receipts (FCR) to the seller/shipper on receipt of goods, billing for local charges in China.
 An FCR looks similar to, and is normally used in conjunction with, a bill of lading, although its function is purely as a receipt for cargo.
 It cannot replace a bill of lading and does not evidence a contract of carriage.

 The most common use for an FCR is multiple shipments where the buyer, normally on FOB terms wishes to have control over the shipment process.
-This allows, for example, for deliberate delay of shipments to load in an alternative manner, which in turn causes payment delay to the shipper, whether actual or contractual (see separate article on two kinds of shippers allowed under the Maritime Code of PRC).
+This allows, for example, for deliberate delay of shipments to load in an alternative manner, which in turn causes payment delay to the shipper.
 In these cases companies are known to use an FCR to evidence receipt, and trigger the transactional time clock.
 It is normal to stipulate in the purchasing contract or letter of credit that an FCR is acceptable in lieu of bill of lading.
-However, this may be insufficient and further security or loss prevention measures may be necessary to accommodate the outcomes that are likely under the China Maritime Code.

-As an example a Seller brought proceedings, under an agency contract evidenced by the forwarder’s service invoices, against the forwarder in China alleging that the Seller had lost control over the goods due to forwarder’s failure to hand over a bill of lading.
-The case covered more than 10 shipments, valued at US$500,000.
-The Consignee had settled all the cargo payments with a ‘middle man’ in US based on their purchase contract.
-It transpired that the middle man was in financial distress and had failed to pay the Seller.
+As an example, a seller brought proceedings under an agency contract evidenced by the forwarder’s service invoices, against a forwarder in China alleging that the seller had lost control over the goods due to forwarder’s failure to hand over a bill of lading.
+The case covered more than ten shipments, valued at US$ 500,000.
+The consignee had settled all the cargo payments with a “middle man” in the United States, based on the purchase contract.
+It transpired that the middle man was in financial distress and had failed to pay the seller.

-As is usual for such regular FOB shipments, the forwarder received instructions from the Buyer to contact the Seller in China and arrange shipment with nominated ocean carriers.
-The forwarder issued FCRs to the Seller on receipt of the goods.
-This became customary and there had been no previous objection from the Seller with respect to the process.
-The Seller was supposed to collect payments from the middle man in US.
+As is usual for such regular FOB shipments, the forwarder had received instructions from the buyer to contact the seller in China and arrange shipment with nominated ocean carriers.
+The forwarder had issued FCRs to the seller on receipt of the goods.
+This had become customary and there had been no previous objection from the seller with respect to the process.
+The seller was supposed to collect payments from the middle man in the United States.

-In conclusion, with a view that the Chinese law does not give any guidance for FCR’s usage, or provide for the forwarder’s rights and obligations under issuance of a document like an FCR, forwarders are recommended to be cautious; here are some measures to take when processing FCR shipments:
+In conclusion, with a view that the Chinese law does not give any guidance on FCR usage, or provide for the forwarder’s rights and obligations, forwarders are recommended to be cautious; here are some measures to take when processing FCR shipments:

-Most importantly, obtain a Confirmation Letter from the Seller that they request an FCR to comply with letter of credit requirements and irrevocably waive the right to demand bill of lading.
-The letter should mention (i) the forwarder’s role as collecting agent in the port of loading for and on behalf of the Buyer (Consignee), rather than for the Seller, and that the FCR is purely a cargo receipt, not evidence of a contract of carriage or a document of title; (ii) the Seller accepts the terms and conditions of the FCR and agrees to indemnify and hold harmless the forwarder for any loss/liability/costs arising from the act or omission of the Buyer (Consignee), including without limitation its failure to pay any amount due to the Seller.
-This letter should be signed by the Seller before they deliver goods to the forwarder.
+- Most importantly, obtain a confirmation letter from the seller that it requests an FCR to comply with letter of credit requirements and irrevocably waive the right to demand bill of lading.
+The letter should mention (i) the forwarder’s role as collecting agent in the port of loading for and on behalf of the buyer (consignee), rather than for the seller, and that the FCR is purely a cargo receipt, not evidence of a contract of carriage or a document of title; (ii) the seller accepts the terms and conditions of the FCR and agrees to indemnify and hold harmless the forwarder for any loss/liability/costs arising from the act or omission of the buyer (consignee), including without limitation its failure to pay any amount due to the seller.
+This letter should be signed by the seller before it delivers goods to the forwarder.